gmc-norr/st2-analysis/README.md

 ### Archer

-- `archer.watch_directory`: The directory to watch for new sequencing runs
+- `run_directories`: A list of directories to watch for new sequencing runs in
 - `archer.processed_directory`: The directory where to move the data once it has been processed
 - `archer.archer_directory`: The watch directory for Archer Analysis
 - `archer.required_samplesheet_columns`: List of required columns in the Data section of the samplesheet
 - `archer.samplesheet_data_section`: The name of the relevant data section of the samplesheet
+- `archer.analysis_host`: URL of the remote host on which to run the preprocessing
+- `archer.archer_host`: URL of the remote host where Archer Analysis is set up

 ## Actions